 In UIC774-3R and EN 1991-2:2003 an elastic-plastic model is used to describe the k-function.
 This has been maintained in the recommended amendments to EN 1991-2 in Annex E of this report.
-The parameters k and $u_0$ are used to define this simplified function, as outlined in 5.2.2 above.
+The parameters k and u_0 are used to define this simplified function, as outlined in 5.2.2 above.
 In order to have a better insight into track-bridge interaction behaviour it is worth considering models in which the structure may be represented in more detail but in which the k-function is simplified even further.
-In this section k is used as a generic term for the force transfer between track and deck or subgrade. $k_T$ is defined as the plastic value of k for the temperature case.
-A derived parameter $F_1$ is used for the elastic flexibility of the system, where $F_1 = u_0/k_T$ .
-In the case of ballasted track some of the flexibility is in the ballast and some in the fastening.
-F, the generic symbol for either $F_1$ or $F_2$ , can be expressed as $F_B + F_F$ , where $F_B$ and $F_F$ are the flexibility of the ballast and the fastening.
+In this section k is used as a generic term for the force transfer between track and deck or subgrade. k_T is defined as the plastic value of k for the temperature case.
+A derived parameter k is used for the elastic flexibility of the system, where k in the case of ballasted track some of the flexibility is in the ballast and some in the fastening. k in the generic symbol for either k or k can be expressed as k in the ballast and k in the flexibility of the ballast and the fastening.

 The fully-plastic model of the k-function is a simplification which assumes that $u > u_0$ at all locations on the bridge.
-This is a good approximation for long multi-span bridges with low values of $u_0$ e.g. long bridges with ballastless track with quite stiff fastening systems.
+This is a good approximation for long multi-span bridges with low values of u_0 e.g. long bridges with ballastless track with quite stiff fastening systems.
 Use of this further simplification enables algebraic expressions to be derived.
 The expressions give insights into the behaviour but it is not intended that they should be used except for approximate evaluations of parameters.
 The gap model is also used because it can simplify calculations with little loss of accuracy.
 All three functions are shown in Figure B.1.

 When the track over the joint is loaded, or the ballast is frozen, the load - displacement parameters of the track change.
-Figure B.1 shows the elastic-plastic model before and after a change at Point B. Temperature change takes it from A to B. $k_T$ and $F_T$ then change to $k_E$ and $F_E$ .
-In this analysis, $u_0$ is only used to describe the case under the first stage of loading (temperature). $u{0,E}$ the value of $u_0$ to be used in the analysis for the second stage of loading (braking and traction and vertical train loading), is sometimes specified but it is not used directly.
-After k changes value, or a change in the direction of movement, the change in u which initiates slip is described as $F_2 \times k'$ , where k', the effective k, is the change in the plateau value of k.
-If the next movement is in the same direction as the temperature change, then $k' = k_E - k_T$ and the k-function progresses from B to C. If it is the opposite direction $k' = k_E + k_T$ and it progresses from B to D. After C or D it will follow one of the arrows depending on whether the next movement is in the same direction.
-The first stage of loading may cease before u reaches $u{0,T}$ .
+Figure B.1 shows the elastic-plastic model before and after a change at Point B. Temperature change takes it from A to B. k_T and F_T then change to k_E and F_E .
+In this analysis, u_0 is only used to describe the case under the first stage of loading (temperature). $u{0,E}$ the value of u_0 to be used in the analysis for the second stage of loading (braking and traction and vertical train loading), is sometimes specified but it is not used directly.
+After k changes value, or a change in the direction of movement, the change in u which initiates slip is described as $F_2 \times k'$, where k', the effective k, is the change in the plateau value of k.
+If the next movement is in the same direction as the temperature change, then $k' = k_E - k_T$ and the k-function progresses from B to C. If it is the opposite direction $k' = k_E + k_T$ and it progresses from B to D. After C or D it will follow one of the arrows depending on whether the next movement is in the same direction as the previous movement, or the opposite direction.
+The first stage of loading may cease before u reaches $u{0,T}$.
 In this case the point B lies on the elastic part of the diagram.
-If the second movement is in the same direction as the first, $k' = k_E - k_1$ , where $k_1$ is the value of k after the first stage.
-If it is in the opposite direction $k' = k_F - k_E$ .
+If the second movement is in the same direction as the first, $k' = k_E - k_I$, where k_I is the value of k after the first stage.
+If it is in the opposite direction $k' = -k_E - k_I$.
+In both cases $u{0,E} = k' \times F_E$.